Cabells and Education

 Joseph Carrington Cabell‘s contributions to education in the Old Dominion are well known–his sponsorship of the University of Virginia in the General Assembly and his tireless labors alongside Thomas Jefferson on behalf of that institution.
 This co-founder of the university in Charlottesville was acting in a well established family tradition of support for higher education.
 The family’s American founder, William Cabell, himself displayed a commitment to education, as demonstrated by his wide and varied library.
 Nathaniel Francis Cabell has speculated that all four of his male sons attended the College of William and Mary, though records survive only for Nicholas Cabell‘s matriculation.
 A remarkable proportion of the Cabell men received training at a college or university, and many of them–notably Joseph C. Cabell, William D. Cabell, and Philip Barraud Cabell–devoted their lives to bringing others the same type of educational opportunity.

-William D. Cabell (1834-1904) also earned notoriety among his kinsmen as an educator.
-Following the Civil War, he transformed his plantation, Norwood, from a site of agricultural to a site of intellectual production, preparing Confederate veterans for college or university at the Norwood School.
+William D. Cabell (1834-1904) also earned renown among his kinsmen as an educator.
+Following the Civil War, he transformed his plantation, Norwood, from a site of agriculture to a site of intellectual production, preparing former Confederate veterans for college or university at the Norwood School.
 Following the Norwood School’s closure in 1879, William and his second wife, Mary Virginia Ellet Cabell, moved to Washington, D.C. and established the Norwood Institute for Girls and Young Ladies (at right) in 1881.
 The school ran for sixteen years.

 Several Cabells also served on the faculty of various institutions of higher education, public and private.
 James L. Cabell was Professor of Anatomy, Physiology, and Surgery at the University of Virginia, Philip Barraud Cabell a professor at Urbana University and onetime principal of the Female College in Greensboro, Alabama.